 When Matchmaker : Mushrooms of the Pacific Northwest (MMPNW) appears on the screen, there is a list of Latin names of mushrooms on the left side.
 To view the description of a species, click with the mouse on a species then click the Show Description button.
 The description will come up on the right side of the screen.

 If you wish to see an illustration of a species marked with an asterisk, click the species then click Show Illustrations.
 There may be more than one illustration for the species.
-To look at all the illustrations, navigate through them using the buttons marked ">" and "<" on the top left of the illustration frame.
+To look at all the illustrations, navigate through them using the buttons marked ">" and "

 If you wish to see information on a family or genus, or wish to see the species listed in a different way, click on List in the Menu at the top, then scroll to the appropriate option.
 For more information on the List menu see Menu Help.